nikarav/evil-corp/Requirements/Software_Requirements.md

 The provider can upload activities / services to the platform.
 Each one of them should include:

-- a detailed description
+- Name
-- location / venue
+- Location / venue
+- Detailed description
+- Photo
-- time / dates
+- Date & time
-- maximum number of tickets
+- Maximum number of tickets
+- Age group
-- photos
+- Category
-- videos (optionally)
+- Ticket price

+In addition he can view a history of his events, as well as monthly reports with the total revenue and total tickets sold per event.

-In addition he can modify / update existing activities that he provides, as well as he can modify the details of his account.
-He can cancel his membership by deleting his account.
+He can modify the details of his account and he can cancel his membership by deleting his account.
 In this case, all activities that he provides become _inactive_.

 Finally, he can request for help via an appropriate contact form.

-#### Moderator account

-The moderator has the ability to edit commented posts when they use inappropriate language.
-Moreover, the moderator can set an account, whether it is provider or a parent, to high priority in the permissions queue (change of access permissions) or even in the lock down queue (user account gets locked).

 #### Locked user account

 For parents, it means that they can no longer log in to the platform.
 For providers, it means that all their activities become inactive and they can no longer log in to the platform.
-In addition, if there are pending tickets for an upcoming activity, they are canceled with the specified refund policy.

 #### Administrator

-The administrator has full control over user accounts or information uploaded by users.
-Thus, she is able to:
+The administrator is able to manager user accounts.
+Thus, she is able
+to:

 - approve / lock user accounts
 - approve password reset requests from users
-- delete inappropriate user comments
-- modify users access permissions
-- change user roles e.g. to Moderator

 ### Copyright issues